 Wrinkles, acne scars, enlarged pores, and stretch marks can make people feel self-conscious about the uneven appearance of their skin.
 Dermatologists have a variety of devices and medications at their disposal to help improve these skin conditions—from lasers to chemical peels to microdermabrasion.
 Another minimally invasive option is microneedling, a nonsurgical procedure that’s performed in a dermatologist’s office.

-At Yale Medicine Dermatology, microneedling is offered to treat a variety of cosmetic skin conditions.
+At Yale Medicine Plastic Surgery, microneedling is offered to treat a variety of cosmetic skin conditions.
 “The way our skin looks is a big part of how people perceive us,” says Kathleen Suozzi, MD, aesthetics director for Yale Medicine Dermatology.
-“Patients have high satisfaction when they can improve the appearance of their skin and eliminate signs of aging.
-Microneedling is one tool we use to achieve results.”
+“Patients have high satisfaction when they can improve the appearance of their skin and eliminate signs of aging.”

 What is microneedling?